QuantumAI-lib/NISQAI/README.md

-# QuantumAI
+# NISQAI

 A Python/Matlab toolkit for quantum neural networks.
-Please read the project proposal proposal/nisqai.pdf for detailed information about NISQAI.
+Please read the [project proposal](nisqai.pdf) for detailed information about NISQAI.

 # Developers